 - Trailhead coordinates: 38.561925, -109.517176 (38° 33′ 42.93″N 109° 31′ 01.83″W)

 What a beautiful hike.
 It’s a bit longer — six miles roundtrip — but you don’t have to go the entire way to enjoy it.
 It travels through a scenic canyon along a creek.
 It pretty much has it all — sandstone cliffs, water, trees and even petroglyphs.
 It ends at Morning Glory Bridge, a 243-foot long natural bridge and sixth largest natural rock span in the U.S. Plus, the hike is free — no need to pay entry fees!
+There’s a small watering hole near the end of the hike, so bring your swimsuit!

 - Difficulty: All skill types